Kapsch: History and operations

 In the fiscal year 2019/20, the company generated a turnover of €1,137.9 million.

 Allegations of irregular payments to South African and Zambian politicians

 In 2019, Kapsch, and its South African operation, Electronic Toll Collection Pty, were accused of paying kickbacks to a South African company, "ProAsh".
 The payments were revealed by the former CEO of the Electronic Toll Collection, who subsequently testified to The Judicial Commission of Inquiry into Allegations of State Capture.
-An investigation was promised by the Minister of Transport, Fikile Mbalula, but has not led to action as of February 2021.
+An investigation was promised by the Minister of Transport, Fikile Mbalula, but had not led to action as of February 2021.
 Kapsch was also accused of using the Electronic Toll Collection Pty to launder bribes for Zambian politicians.